rpg-for-humanity/m31/docs/TECHNICAL_SCAFFOLD.md

 **Technical Scaffold - M31 (RPG for Humanity)**

-A foundational architecture plan for the MVP, the long-term engine, adn the creator ecosystem.
+A foundational architecture plan for the MVP, the long-term engine, and the creator ecosystem.

 **1. Purpose of This Document**